brittanymoore/angularjs-seed/README.md

 angularjs-vertex is a seed repository for angularjs and webpack.
 For angular (2.0+), see [angular-vertex](https://github.com/brittanymoore/angular-vertex).

-This repository contains branches with alternate configurations of the seed.
+This repository has multiple branches with alternate configurations of the seed.

 The master branch contains:
 * angularJS (1.6.1)